sparkflows/sparkflows-docs/docs/user-guide/connectors/sharepoint.rst

 Sharepoint
 ==========

-Fire Insights has a Sharepoint Data Extraction processor for extracting data.
+Sparkflows has a Sharepoint Data Extraction processor for extracting data.

 Creating Sharepoint Connection
 ------------------